jacobdweightman/comp225-assassin/to_do_list.md

 3/13
-Do your work you nerds
+Do your work you cool cats

 Clean the code!!! - Jacob